NatWeiss/RapidGame/README.md

 	 |____|_  (____  /   __/|__\____ |\______  (____  /__|_|  /\___  >
 	        \/     \/|__|           \/       \/     \/      \/     \/

-RapidGame is a commandline tool for Mac and Windows (Linux support is planned) which:
+RapidGame is a commandline tool for Mac, Windows and Linux which:

-1. Prebuilds cocos2d-x libraries for Mac, iOS, Android and Windows for multiple architectures and configurations, virtually eliminating the need to ever rebuild cocos2d-x or its Javascript bindings.
+1. Prebuilds cocos2d-x libraries for Windows, Mac, Linux, iOS and Android for multiple architectures and configurations, virtually eliminating the need to ever rebuild.

 2. A game project templating system for creating cross-platform games for a variety of game engines, including cocos2d-x, Unity, Corona and Appcelerator Titanium.
 The default game template creates a simple Breakout clone with a menu and game scene.